joachimLengacher/cplace-scim2/cf.cplace.examples.spring/README.md

 ---

-During start-up, cplace will collect the class named `<plugin root folder>/assembly/PluginSpringConfiguration` of each plugin if it is present.
+During start-up, cplace will collect the class named `<plugin package>.assembly.PluginSpringConfiguration` of each plugin if it is present.
 If it is not present, the plugin will simply not be considered for cplace Spring context, and will just be interpreted as a traditional cplace plugin.
 The class should be annotated with Spring's `@Configuration` annotation and can contain anything that a typical Spring configuration can contain, most importantly the bean definitions, of course.